Beyond the Courtroom: A Deep Dive into Different Types of Legal Careers

 Legal Recruiter

-Legal recruiters help law firms and organizations find qualified candidates for legal positions, handling the recruitment and placement process.
+Legal recruiters help law firms and organizations find qualified candidates for legal positions, handling the and placement process.

 Paralegal